Mihso/microservice-two-shot/README.md

 Changes made while implementing coding plan:
     -moved most of the componentMount in HatsList JavaScript functionality into a separate function so that it could be called again when a form is submitted.
         -this was done so that the hats list would automatically update when a hat is deleted.
+    -spent some time adding location details to the hat list.
+    - poller needed to be modified to send data to the api sibling folder.
+      - different from Conference-GO, there poller was in same folder as the models.
+That is not the case with this project.

 -
 Explain your models and integration with the wardrobe